 Wexford man Michael Fortune has worked for years in collecting such tales, not only for archival purposes but to promote the tradition of storytelling and folklore in the environment where it truly belongs - sitting in your kitchen or living room with a cup of tea in front of you.

-In the lead up to his Halloween folklore event held in Dublin last Friday, Fortune published a selection of the best Halloween traditions, customs, and nightmarish stories from his various folklore collections, many of which are from his native county of Wexford, where the traditions are still going strong.
+In the lead-up to his Halloween folklore event held in Dublin in 2016, Fortune published a selection of the best Halloween traditions, customs, and nightmarish stories from his various folklore collections, many of which are from his native county of Wexford, where the traditions are still going strong.

 Recorded in Castlebridge, Co.
 Wexford, in 2006, this first video hears from a Wexford woman telling us about Halloween games, the majority of which were always hoping to predict your fate in life.

 A favorite of his own, the game was still much played in Wexford until the 1970s, Fortune writes.

 “Very simple game where a child would be blindfolded and a series of saucer/plates were placed on a table in front of them with different objects on each plate/saucer.
 Whatever saucer/plate they’d dip their finger/hand into, this would predict their fate for the coming year.

 “The objects ranged from area to area, however, a ring, clay, and water seem to be the standard three things.
 Although a fun thing to do there was an underlying dark tone to the game.

 “It is interesting to note that ‘emigration’ was a generally accept fate in the game,” he continues.